Climate Action > Shifting to Renewable Energy

 • December 2023 - KEF - The 2nd ESG Management Committee

-• Advocated for expanding eco-friendly energy infrastructure
+• Advocated for expanding clean energy infrastructure

 • November 2023 - KCCI - Joint Forum on “Towards net zero and Circular Economy Policy with Industry”